 “Okay, I’m going to count: 1...2...3...4...5...6...7...8...9...10.”

 The award presenter was enumerating the number of one-handed pushups being performed on stage by Jeremy Fragrance.
 From a small German town (You were expecting Cologne?), Fragrance had just accepted the Fragrance Foundation’s 2018 “Consumers Choice Best Vlog of the Year” award in New York.
-And channeling the ghost of Jack Palance, he did what any award winner in his position would do in his position: engage in a memorable feat of strength to be featured in his next vlog.
+And channeling the ghost of Jack Palance, he did what any award winner in his position would do: engage in a memorable feat of strength to be featured in his next vlog.

 With over a million subscribers, Fragrance’s channel sits atop one of the most intriguing groups on YouTube.
 The fragrance review community is 10 years old, but many of its most-subscribed creators launched their channels or transitioned to focusing on fragrance reviews within the last three years.
 Views of videos related to the fragrance review community increased over 50% from January 1, 2020 through June 2020 compared to the same time period last year.*

 The Scent of a Woman... and a viewer... and a creator